brendaningram/linux-audio-setup-scripts/README.md

 ## Which distribution do you recommend?

-As of January 2025, I have used Fedora for the last couple of years and have been extremely happy with the performance and stability of this for my particular audio/music scenarios.
+As of January 2025, I have used Fedora (currently 41) and Neon (currently 24.04) for the last couple of years and have been extremely happy with the performance and stability of these distributions for my particular audio/music scenarios.

 ## Supported distributions: